 - Click “Save”

 This should go without saying, but let’s say it anyway: The most important thing to remember is not to overlap your keywords.
 Your negative keywords mustn’t be the same as your targeted keywords, since this will prevent your ad from showing at all.
+As an example, let’s say you want to add the keyword “free” to your negative keywords list, but you are currently bidding on the keyword “free door repair.”
+Making changes go live will block your ad, so think twice before adding any negative keyword.

 How to know where to use negative keywords

 As we have already said, you can add negative keywords to each level of your ads, starting from campaign level all the way to ad level.
 With that in mind, it is important to have a sound strategy before starting to add negative keywords.
+It will allow you to enhance your Google Ads account structure and get one step closer to fulfilling your business goals.

 First, you need to figure out what’s relevant and what is not.
 The most irrelevant keywords are likely to end up on your account-wide list, and those mid-range relevant keywords might make it to one campaign, but not the other.